Axway/open-banking-docs/content/en/docs/Validation/postman.md

 ## Import collection into Postman

-Import the 2 files together into postman.
+Import the 2 files together into Postman.
 Note that Postman collections are different for each API while environment file is unique by environment.
 You might import several API collections together with the environment file.

 ![payment-api-postman-file-import](/Images/postman-import.png)

 Once imported, you can select the collection in the left pane, and select the environment in the top right corner of postman.

-Update the environment details, with  client-id and the private key corresponding to the TPP client certificate for message encrytion.
+Update the environment details, with _client-id_ and the _private-key_ corresponding to the TPP client certificate for message encrytion.

 ![payment-api-postman-environment](/Images/postman-environment.png)